clupasq/word-mastermind/README.md

 ### Running with node

-Make sure you have Node.JS 16 installed.
+Make sure you have Node.JS 16 and yarn installed.

-In the `word-mastermind` directory, install the dependencies using `yarn install` or `npm install`.
+In the `word-mastermind` directory, install the dependencies using `yarn install`.

-Run the server: `npm start`.
+Run the server: `yarn start`.

 Go to http://localhost:3333.